Overview

 - Image pipeline: Stable Diffusion for product image background replacement and enhancement

-- Serving: FastAPI endpoints for the merchant-facing analytics product — real-time SKU recommendations and forecast updates
+- Serving: FastAPI endpoints for the merchant-facing analytics product - real-time SKU recommendations and forecast updates that the merchandising team queried directly

 - Data store: PostgreSQL for normalized product and pricing data; Redis for hot pricing data